 Scott Pennington is a Baltimore-based artist specializing in large-scale participatory installation and sculptural assemblage works.
 Drawing upon his background as a furniture and cabinet-maker, Pennington utilizes woodworking and construction techniques to create colorful, detailed works of art that engage varied audiences and invigorate public spaces.
 Pennington’s work suggests a tangible, yet illusory reality that examines labor, consumer culture, and the pursuit of simple pleasures, and the construction of nostalgic human connections both genuine and fictitious.

-I am drawn to the social and evocative nature of public spaces that naturally create opportunities for interaction on different levels not only between the viewer and the art but between the viewers themselves as well.
-This experience is commonly found in situations like traveling carnivals, amusement parks, playgrounds and public festivals.
-These are spaces designed to excite and stimulate the senses and also provide visitors with relief and release from their daily life.
+As a sculptor and installation artist I focus heavily on social interaction, engaging the public through immersive participatory work.
+I am drawn to the evocative nature of public spaces that create opportunities for interaction between the viewer and the environment, as well as between the viewers themselves.
+This experience is commonly found in situations such as traveling carnivals, amusement parks, and playgrounds.
+These highly engineered and manicured diversions are designed to provide patrons with measured, but chaotic experiences while stimulating senses and emotions, delivering a respite from daily life.